mvanthoor/rustic-book/src/evaluation/material.md

 }
 ```

-Usig this, we can create an array which assigns a numerical value to each
+Using this, we can create an array which assigns a numerical value to each
 piece.
 These are implementations of the values from above:

 ```csharp